opensearch-project/ml-commons/docs/model_access_control.md

 A user can make updates to a model group to which he/she has access which is determined by the access mode of the model group.

 On a _model_access_control_ enabled cluster, the model group owner or an admin user can update all fields.
-Whereas, any other user who shares one or more backend roles with the model group can update the `name` and `description` fields only.
+Whereas, any other user with access to it can update the `name` and `description` fields only.

-On a security/model_access_control disabled cluster, any user can make updates to any model group but cannot specify any of the access fields.
+On a _security/model_access_control_ disabled cluster, any user can make updates to any model group but cannot specify any of the access fields.

 For example,
-* Consider a model group created by User1 with IT backend_role set to it.
-Since user1 is the owner, he/she will be able to update all the fields of the model group.
+* Consider a restricted model group created by User1 with IT backend_role set to it.
-* If User2 tries to send update request to the same model group, only name, and description will be allowed to be updated but not other fields because user2 has access to the model group but is not the owner/admin.
-* If User3 tries to send update request, exception will be thrown because user3 has no matching backend_roles of the model group and therefore has no access to it at all.
+* To update it, User1 and admin can update all the fields.
+User2 can update only name and description while User3 cannot update any fields.

 Sample request allowed by admin/owner